Welcome to this guide on unique things to do in Riviera Maya, Mexico.

 💡Smart Travel Tip

-Diving here isn’t only cheap but also home to some spectacular waters with most dive sites been accessible through a short speedboat ride.
+Diving here isn’t only cheap but also home to some spectacular waters with most dive sites accessible through a short speedboat ride.

 Another cool thing to do on the island is to visit the underwater museum called MUSA (Museo subacquático de Arte), where you can encounter over 500 different human-like statues that not only look cool but also help to promote coral life.
 Getting to Isla de Mujeres is relatively easy.